By Melissa Warner Published February 13, 2022

 Ms. Wiechman has considered writing nonfiction, and her editor has encouraged her to do so.
 Yet, she has “resisted” it “because to write well, for me, I have to be able to get into my character’s head, and if it was a real person, there’s already somebody in that head.
 I know that sounds funny!
 I’m totally serious.
 I can’t figure out exactly what they thought and how they felt.
 I can guess from their writings and things people said about them, but I can’t get into their heads…The only way I can write a character well is to be inside his or her head…I need a fictional person to be my main character because then I can be in his head.”

 Her first published novel, Like A River, and her most recent novel, Not on Fifth Street, both involve water but the common element was unplanned.
 She lives in a city on the Ohio River, and that environment plays some part in her writing.
 Like A River was sparked by something else entirely, the Sultana steamboat disaster on the Mississippi.
 Most of those survivors had come from the Civil War prison in Andersonville, Georgia.
-From there she researched the prisons, and the former prison site now houses a “haunting” POW museum.
+From there she researched the prisons, and the former prison site now houses a POW museum she described as “haunting.”
 Her research took her there, and gave her the idea for the main and other characters in that book.
 She had not planned to write about a prison camp until that visit, but “knew I had to write a book that did justice to them, that showed what they went through.”
-During the writing, she kept the picture of an actual POW from that camp “pinned on the bulletin board” above her desk, “to represent all the POWs that I read about and saw things about.”
+During the writing, she kept the picture of an actual POW from that camp pinned on the bulletin board above her desk, “to represent all the POWs that I read about and saw things about.”

 Not on Fifth Street came from stories of the 1937 flood her father lived through and Ms. Wiechman grew upon hearing about.
 For this book, “I tossed around main characters in my head for years…You don’t sit down and write a book.
 It sort of stews around in your head for however long it stews in your head before you get enough to put something down on paper.”
 Once she “decided it’s time to write this story,” she “went through memories I had from my dad.
 I knew that he was listed as missing during the flood but I didn’t have any details on that.
 His sister was still living at that time and I talked to her.
 When I started writing it, I had no intention of setting it in that house, but once I started writing it just happened.
 I knew that house so well I could picture every nook and cranny of that house in my mind that it was easy to put these fictional characters in that house.
 Some of the incidents that Pete and Gus go through in that book are things I got from my aunt, that she remembered from when they went through the flood.
 She’s the one who remembered that they had the coal oil stove that was the only thing they had for power…So I took incidents from real life but then I took some fictional characters and it was almost like taking two separate things and then weaving them together or braiding them together in some way.”

 This author started writing when she was five years old.
-When her mother, a “published poet,” saw Ms. Wiechman’s interest in writing, she “thought I should learn how to do it right,” and taught her many things, including “rhyme and meter.”
+When her mother, born in Germany and a “published poet,” saw Ms. Wiechman’s interest in writing, she “thought I should learn how to do it right,” and taught her many things, including “rhyme and meter.”
 Yet, she was not aware she could get paid for being a writer.
-As a young child, she imagined she might be a “playwright or poet, not necessarily a writer.”
+As a young child, she imagined she might be a playwright or poet, not necessarily a writer.
 By age 15 however, she was thinking about writing novels.
 “It was in my blood all the way back then.”
 High school activities, in addition to “advanced” classes and a “high load of class material,” included bowling, playing softball, being involved in the civics club, and one year in the drama club.
 What she knows now that she wishes she had known as a teenager is that “the things that I thought were devastating in high school weren’t so devastating.”
-She also knows now but did not as a teen “that I would get paid so little as I do for writing.”
+As a teen, she also did not know “that I would get paid so little as I do for writing.”
 A common misconception of being a writer is “that I’m rich.
 Kids ask me if I’m a millionaire and they think because I’m a published author I’m rich.”
 Yet, if she had one extra hour a day, she would “probably write – boring I know – or read for enjoyment.”

 While Like a River was Ms. Wiechman’s first published novel, it was actually her 11th written novel.
 “I wrote novels for 39 yrs before I sold one of them…I had ten practice novels.”
 When asked why she thought her book was published versus any other author, she stated that “part of it is persistence or determination…I loved writing too much to not give up…I think part of it was all that practice [and] part of it was that I loved the process so much I’m not afraid to revise.
 Some think revision is something to dread.
 I think of it as an opportunity to make it better…I take every opportunity I can to see ‘how can I make this better.’”
 Even if she were not a published author, “I would still write because I love to do it!”